 As part of your Colorado Springs home buying process, you will likely be applying for a mortgage.
 And one of the most important components lenders will consider is your FICO credit score.
 There are many factors that contribute to that score—some of them seemingly counterintuitive.
 For example, when you open a new account, your score is negatively affected—the same thing also happens when you close an existing, but non-used account.
 Also, when you apply for credit and the company searches your report, you are negatively affected as well.
-Here is some helpful information to learn if you are asking yourself “could i buy a house with bad credit?”
+Here is some helpful information to learn if you are asking yourself "can i buy a house with bad credit?"

 So, if you’re thinking of buying a home in the Colorado Springs area, do you need to worry that your credit score will suffer when a mortgage lender pulls up your credit report?
 The answer, fortunately, is no.